jackobailey/PollBasePro/README.md

 The `pollbasepro` data suggest that the Conservative Party is the largest party in Britain.
 They hold a lead over the Labour Party of around 3% (-1% to 7%).
-This puts the Labour Party in second place and the Liberal Democrats in third place.
+This puts the Labour Party in second and the Liberal Democrats in third.

 ## Notes, Usage, and Attribution